HerrgottMargott/Herrgotts-H3-Infinite-Continuation-Suite/README.md

 The v1.2 Start/Continue class IDs and their legacy `<Picture 1> = reference_image` behavior remain registered unchanged, so existing workflows are not silently reinterpreted.

 > **v1.3 validation:** the autogrow UI, First/Last Picture mapping, multiple Qwen References and a longer multi-clip continuation were live-tested successfully in ComfyUI.
 The continuation/stitching core remains the proven v1.2 path.

+## ComfyUI 0.33 compatibility

+**v1.2.2** adapts the continuation path to ComfyUI's new native MiniMax H3 arbitrary-keyframe API.

+- On **ComfyUI 0.33+**, continuation keyframes use stock ComfyUI placement directly and the old `MiniMaxH3.extra_conds` payload monkey patch is not installed.
+A small marker-gated `PackedLayout` wrapper remains only to put the direct carried audio latent on the new clip's own timeline so it ends at the same continuation boundary as the video context.
+- On **older ComfyUI H3 implementations**, the previous lazy legacy keyframe/payload compatibility path is retained.
+- Runtime detection is based on the live `PackedLayout.__init__` API rather than a hard-coded ComfyUI version.
+Both paths fail closed if the live layout no longer matches the assumptions validated by the built-in self-test.

+The direct video/audio latent handover, freeze analysis, phase-aligned cutoff, Safe Tail Bridge and stitching logic are unchanged.

+Live validation on **ComfyUI 0.33.0** confirmed repeated Continue generation in the same ComfyUI session, including direct AV continuation, saving, seamless visual/audio continuation and correct Last Frame landing.

 ## Usage